ak2466/IMG420-Assignment-5/README.md

 ## Shader & Particles: Wave Distortion Shader

 For this, I modified one of the particle scenes from my previous game in Assignment 4.
 I replaced the particle texture with the Godot logo, so the wave distortion would be visible.
 The wave distortion works by modulating the UV texture's X value with a sine function with time as an input so it changes over time.
+The gradient works by having a GradientTexture1D that is interpolated with the texture function.
+The direction is determined by an angle, which is then split into X and Y values for the UV by utilizing Cos and Sin respectively.

 ## Physics & Joints: Interactive Chain